Hebrews 3–4:13. Of House and Home.

 The eye of God sees our inmost being.
 If we allow His eye to protect us against the deception of sin, we will enjoy the Rest of God.
 Otherwise we wander in the wilderness.

 •the eye of God.

-The tension in Heb.3 is created by recalling the rebellions of Israel in the wilderness, which happened when they were under pressure.
+The tension in Heb.3 is created by recalling the rebellions of Israel in the wilderness, which did not happen spontaneously.
 The Israelites reacted badly when they were overtaken by fear.
 The first rebellion occurred in front of the Red Sea.
 (Ex.14:11).
 The second occurred when they were only 90 days out of Egypt; there was no water and they panicked, thinking God was not with them.

 “Is the Lord among us or not?”
 (Ex.17:7)

 Years later, when there was another water shortage, they rebelled again and talked about going back to Egypt.

 When they got to the edge of Canaan, the majority of the spies said “We are not able to go up against the people; for they are stronger than we.”
 (Num.13:31).
 Israel raged against the Lord and end up dying in the wilderness.

 Israel lacked faith.
 God was angry with them not because they were ungrateful, but because they did not believe Him.